cocotb/cocotb/documentation/source/runner.rst

 :meth:`~cocotb.runner.build` and :meth:`~cocotb.runner.test` functions;
 they are not directly handled by the runner itself.

-Test filenames and functions has to follow
-`pytest discovery <https://docs.pytest.org/explanation/goodpractices.html#test-discovery>`_
-convention in order to be automatically find out.
+Test filenames and functions have to follow the `pytest discovery <https://docs.pytest.org/explanation/goodpractices.html#test-discovery>`_ convention in order to be automatically found.

 By default, pytest will only show you a terse "pass/fail" information.
 To see more details of the simulation run,